It can be a bit difficult if you want to keep fit while traveling.

 You use your time differently and this effects your day rhythm.
 I take a lot of trips and excursions, and those days fly by.
 I use my evenings to write down my experiences so I remember more later on.
 And I need time for internet, social media and my family and friends who I want to share my adventures with.
 So also the evenings seem so short.

-Keep Active & Travel the World
+Keeping Active & Travel the World

 Als je deze post in het Nederlands wil lezen, klik dan hier